bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Streaming Infrastructure
 -----------------------------------

 Streams need infrastructure: providers and services.
-These are required API entities without which streaming will not be so flexible.
+They make streams flexible.
 Streaming flexibility lies in the one-to-many connection between providers and services, streams and modules.
 One provider works with many services (of various types).
 One stream type can be used by different module instances.
 Different types of streams and instances can be created on the base of a common infrastructure.
 There is no need to duplicate the settings for each individual entity.

-A **provider** is a service provider for data transformation into a stream.
+A **provider** is an entity which contains general information to access a physical service.

-A **service** is a service to transform data into a stream of an exact type.
+A **service** is an entity which contains specific information to access a physical service.

 They can be of different types.
-The types of modules and streams in the pipeline determine the type of providers and services that are necessary in the particular case.
+The types of modules and streams in the pipeline determine the type of providers and services that are necessary in a particular case.

 The diagram for interconnections of the platform entities can be useful in selecting the types of providers and services.
 Please, visit the :ref:`Entities_Correlation` section for more information.